 Not all genital prolapses are equal.
 They are classified according to severity or degree of prolapse and can vary from very mild to severe.
 For clinical and scientific reasons, more detailed and intricate classification systems are used.
 In addition, the prolapse is different depending on where the pelvic floor weakness or damage is and which organ or organs have moved.

-- Vaginal vault prolapse: this happens in women who have had a hysterectomy in the past.
+Vaginal vault prolapse: this happens in women who have had a hysterectomy and no longer have the uterus.
 The top of the vagina descends into the vaginal canal.

 Factors that contribute to the problem are: